Residential Real Estate Contracts in Texas: The Value of Special Provisions

 TREC AND TXR CONTRACTS

-Unless one is a real estate license holder, there is no required form for a residential real estate contract in Texas.
-The use of TREC or TXR promulgated forms is mandatory only for brokers and agents.
-For others—particularly those who have the assistance of a real estate attorney—rigid adherence to checking boxes on a limited standard form is entirely optional.
+There is no required form for a residential real estate contract in Texas.
+The use of TREC or TXR promulgated forms is mandatory only for licensed brokers and agents.
 For unlicensed buyers and sellers, standard TREC forms are suggested for widespread use.
 They are not required.

-License holders should always refer their clients to a real estate attorney if non-standard provisions or creative changes to the TREC contract are contemplated.
-The attorney can draft a custom addendum that covers these modifications and leaves nothing that is assumed, implied, or deferred until later.
-Rather than resisting this, license holders should embrace it as an opportunity to keep the transaction on course while offloading liability for drafting non-standard provisions onto the attorney.
+Brokers and agents should always refer their clients to a real estate attorney if non-standard provisions or creative changes to the TREC Contract are contemplated.
+Adding such provisions is the practice of law.
+The attorney can draft a custom special provisions addendum that covers and clarifies non-standard provisions so that nothing that is assumed, implied, or deferred until later.

 Should real estate investors use TREC contracts?